matt-bentley/AuthenticationProxy/README.md

 The access_token is passed in via the **Authorization** header to downstream requests so that the downstream applications can use it to make additional requests for the user.
 The access_token is passed downstream regardless of whether Cookies or JWTs are used to authenticate the user.

+The following claims are passed through the gateway.
+If any of these headers are passed in the original request they will be removed by the gateway.

 Header Name | Description | Example |
 --- | --- |--- |
 x-forwarded-name | Username | Test User |